Celesterenee7/arrays-looping-beep-boop-IP/README.md

 ## Specifications
 * The program returns a range of numbers from 0 to the users inputted number:
   * Example Input: 5
-  * Example Output: [Beep, Boop, I'm Sorry Dave, 4, 5].
+  * Example Output: [Beep, Boop, I'm Sorry Dave, 4, 5]
-* It can display "Beep!" when any input number contains a 1.
+* It can display "Beep!" when any input number contains a 1:
+  * Example Input: 1
+  * Example Output: Beep!
-* It can display "Boop!" when any input number contains a 2.
+* It can display "Boop!" when any input number contains a 2:
+  * Example Input: 2
+  * Example Output: Boop!
 * It can display "I'm sorry, Dave.
 I'm afraid I can't do that" when any input number contains a 3.
+  * Example Input: 13
+  * Example Output: [Beep, Boop, "I'm sorry, Dave.
+I'm afraid I can't do that."
+4, 5, 6, 7, 8, 9, Beep!, Beep!, Boop!, "I'm sorry, Dave.
+I'm afraid I can't do that."].
 * A user should be able to enter a new number and see new results over and over again.
+  * Example Input: Add 6 after submitting any number originally
+  * Example Output: [Beep, Boop, I'm Sorry Dave, 4, 5, 6]
 ## Setup/Installation Requirements
 * Clone this repository
 * Open in your preferred editor